vanHeemstraSystems/personal-content-management/README.md

 Based on "MonicaHQ" at https://app.monicahq.com/ Sign-in with wvanheemstra@icloud.com

+Based on "MonicaHQ in Docker" at https://github.com/monicahq/docker

 Based on "OfficeLife" at https://www.officelife.io/

-Based on "MonicaHQ in Docker" at https://github.com/monicahq/docker
+Based on "OfficeLife" at https://github.com/officelifehq/officelife